nhexirc/nhex/README.md

 # Download

-See the latest [Release](https://github.com/nhexirc/nhex/releases) to download installers for Debian-based Linux distros, Windows & Mac OS.
+See the [latest release](https://github.com/nhexirc/nhex/releases/latest) to download installers for Debian-based Linux distros, Windows & Mac OS.

 Until version 1.0, only prereleases are available.